 Another iconic Vienna sight – Burgtheater.

-This building on Ringstrasse dates from the end of the 19th century, but the theater company itself is approaching three hundred years of existence.
+This building on Ringstrasse dates from the end of the 19th century, but the theater company is approaching three hundred years of existence.

 Vienna was an unparalleled center of arts and sciences for a good portion of the last couple of centuries, but it is two musical geniuses that are most frequently identified with the city (you will hardly ever make a few hundred steps in the city center without being offered tickets to a concert that invariably includes their work).
 One is actually a native Salzburger, Wolfgang Amadeus Mozart, whose monument stands in Burggarten.